mobilecoinofficial/forest/README.md

 In this tutorial you will:

  * Install Pre-Requisites.
- * Install Signal-CLI and register a Signal account for your bot.
+ * Install signal-cli and register a Signal account for your bot.
  * Deploy the bot!

 At the end there's extra information and a guide on how to contribute.